MicahElliott/flowrist/README.md

 you're on the `thumbin` branch.

 Caveat about the designer: I am not a speedy typist; have only gotten to 100 wpm on qwerty, same on Colemak, and have a history of only taking my own designs and others to <60 before getting distracted and making more changes.
 It's taken me ~5 significant iterations over 6 months to arrive at _Flowrist_.
-After a few weeks on Flowrist I have had some bursts to 120, and didn't feel any obvious bottlenecks that would limit faster fingers from going further.
+After over a month on Flowrist I have had some bursts to 120, and didn't feel any obvious bottlenecks that would limit faster fingers from going further.
-Especially given the no-SFBs patterns listed below (~50 of them).
-It has been tested by me on up to English-10k, plus all the potentially awkward trigrams from [this post][12].
+Especially given the no-SFBs patterns listed below (~60 of them).
+It has been tested by me on up to English-10k, plus all the potentially awkward trigrams from [this post][12], and even Spanish, French, Portuguese, and German.
 I'm obviously biased, but this is the most comfortable my wrists have felt on any of the many layouts I've tried.

 ## Defying the analyzers